Heidi Svenningsen Kajita

 Rolighedsvej 23, 1958 Frederiksberg C

-* In my current project (Im) possible Instructions: Inscribing use-value in the architectural design process, I activate archival research and ethnographic fieldwork strategies to develop caring techniques for new (speculative) practices (DFF/ Independent Research Fund Denmark GRANT_NUMBER: 9032-00006B - IPD).
+* In the project (Im) possible Instructions: Inscribing use-value in the architectural design process, I activate archival research and ethnographic fieldwork strategies to develop caring techniques for new (speculative) practices (DFF/ Independent Research Fund Denmark GRANT_NUMBER: 9032-00006B - IPD).

-* In my current project Klager i praksis [Practicing Complaints], I question how architectural disciplines can make better use of social housing residents' sincere complaint and care labour.
-This creative practice-based research is funded by Statens Kunstfond and Dreyers Fond.
-Consultants: Søren-Emil Schütt and Mikkel Trier Rygård.
+* In the project Klager i praksis [Practicing Complaints], I question how architectural disciplines can make better use of social housing residents' sincere complaint and care labour.
+This creative practice research is funded by the Danish Arts Foundation and Dreyers Fond.

-I have taught architecture, landscape architecture, urbanism and art at universities in Denmark, Sweden and the UK since 2001.
+I have taught landscape architecture, urbanism, architecture and art at universities in Denmark, Sweden and the UK since 2001.

 For more info see personal website: www.bureaus.dk